Local Restaurants Fear Shutting Down As LA County Restricts Outdoor Dining Again

 SHERMAN OAKS (CBSLA) — The Valley Inn in Sherman Oaks was hoping that outdoor dining could help them make it during the holiday season.

-Now, the owners fear they’ll have to throw out thousands of dollars worth of food after Los Angeles County issued a health order requiring all in-person dining to shut down for at least three weeks.
+Now, the owners fear they’ll have to throw out thousands of dollars worth of food.
+After reaching a 4,000 five-day daily average of cases on Sunday, the county released a health order requiring in-person dining to shut down at restaurants, wineries and breweries as of 10 p.m.
+Wednesday.

 Sophia Brodetsky and her family have invested tens of thousands of dollars to follow health guidelines to cling on to their restaurant.